servetus/pycofi/README.md

 pycofi
 ======

 An simple demonstration of collaborative filtering built for Maltlog.com.
-Maltlog.com is small site some friends and co-workers use to track their favorite craft beers.
+Maltlog.com is qvsmall site some friends and co-workers use to track their favorite craft beers.
 Collaborative Filtering is an algorithm commonly used for recommendations systems, Netflix being the most notable.

 Prerequisites
 -------------